 What’s my work?

-I’m currently doing my PhD with Holly Jones at NIU, where I research grassland birds and their relationships with Black-tailed Prairie Dogs, to better understand the various ways that keystone species affect birds, all the way from individuals to populations to species.
+For my dissertation, I studied grassland birds and their relationships with Black-tailed Prairie Dogs to better understand the ways that keystone species affect bird populations.
 This matters because grassland birds are dying off due to many threats, and prairie dogs are a maligned keystone species.
 Engaging with stakeholder communities is crucial to successful conservation, so my work prioritizes communication in the scientific process.

 Why study the relationship between prairie dogs and grassland birds on the Great Plains?